gayeongpark/gayeongpark.github.io/_posts/2024-06-23-Building-Port-Scanner.md

 # Ransomware

 It is to have an experiment of creating a simple malware.
+Ransomware is to encrypt the every data that is not necessary to boot the machine up.

+In order to avoid letting those malicious actors, the first and most important thing I can do is to have great network policies.
+And I have to follow proper server protocol